Stake

 Direct call: on Crash, Duel beats Stake.
-We tested both brands during the most recent 90-day audit cycle with first-hand sessions, deposited test funds, placed sample Crash rounds, ran HMAC-SHA256 replay against the published curve formulas, verified the 99.9 percent target at Duel and the 99.0 percent at Stake, tracked withdrawal flow on both, and confirmed each brand's license plus responsible gambling notice.
+We tested both brands during the audit cycle with first-hand sessions, deposited test funds, placed sample Crash rounds, ran HMAC-SHA256 replay against the published curve formulas, verified the 99.9 percent target at Duel and the 99.0 percent at Stake, tracked withdrawal flow on both, and confirmed each brand's license plus responsible gambling notice.
 The Stake or Duel head-to-head is genuinely close on most categories and decisively asymmetric on one: Duel Crash.
 If you play Crash, Duel wins on raw EV by a wide margin.
 If you play anything else, Stake is the broader-portfolio choice.
 This post tells you exactly when each call applies.

 Stake vs Duel rtp data on the scorecard: